-STAKEHOLDERS INTEREST FOR DIGITAL SERVICES Individual Individual drivers may be empowered to assess their personal drivers driving style and get improvement suggestions to drive more safely or economically friendly.
+Individual Individual drivers may be empowered to assess their personal drivers driving style and get improvement suggestions to drive more STAKEHOLDERS INTEREST FOR DIGITAL SERVICES safely or economically friendly. driving style and get improvement suggestions to drive more

-Various organizational customers Insurance companies, to name a typical beneficiary heavily investing into quantified car start-ups, can provide new kinds of insurance contracts for safer drivers and will be provided with new means to infer driving risks.
+Various Insurance companies, to name a typical beneficiary heavily organizational investing into quantified car start-ups, can provide new kinds customers of insurance contracts for safer drivers and will be provided with new means to infer driving risks.
 Driving schools can be supported in supervising students based on digitally monitored driving styles, teaching them to drive safer and economically friendly.
-Governmental authorities Road traffic departments of cities can be empowered to make informed decisions based on their gained knowledge about traffic patterns, thereby increasing road safety and reducing driving emissions in urban environments.
-Automotive industry Car manufacturers may use digital services to optimize powertrain calibration for special usage behavior (e.g. in postal delivery transport).
+Governmental Road traffic departments of cities can be empowered to make authorities informed decisions based on their gained knowledge about traffic patterns, thereby increasing road safety and reducing driving emissions in urban environments.
+Automotive Car manufacturers may use digital services to optimize industry powertrain calibration for special usage behavior (e.g. in postal delivery transport).
 Automotive engineers may improve the accuracy of driver models and testing for advanced driver assistance systems.